Common fraud scenarios in transportation factoring

 2. Sending in a Rate Confirmation for a fuel advance when you don’t intend on picking up the load – This happens often during Christmas time.
 The holidays are another reason why some carriers are motivated to try and fudge their invoices.
 Carriers can usually send in a rate confirmation and ask for an advance but never intend on picking up a load in the first place.
 However, most factors won’t allow the advance to be drawn until the carrier has confirmed their pickup and they have a blank BOL to send in along with their Rate Con.

-3. White Out – This is probably the most common but blatant form of fraud.
+3. White Out – This is probably the most common but blatant forms of fraud.
 Your load took on damages.
-Your reefer temp was too low or high, or you forgot tarps on load that isn’t supposed to get wet.
+Your reefer temp was too low or high, or you forgot tarps on a load that isn’t supposed to get wet.
 Either way, your load has damages and the BOL has those dreaded words draped across it.
 The factor can usually spot the white out and when they call to verify, they’re going to ask as well.
 Another common one here is that the carrier turns in page 1 of 2 but is missing page 2 because that’s where all the red flags are indicated.
 Don’t worry, eventually it’ll get sniffed out and you’re still going to be left in an even worse situation so it’s better to be upfront and honest on day one.

 Whatever the situation is, you need to treat your factoring company like your partner.
 If you’re submitting fake invoices, it’s going to get discovered sooner or later.
 The above 3 examples are only a small portion of the common scenarios factors see on a daily basis but we also don’t want to give out any trade secrets and play our cards with how smart we really are.
 At the end of the day, just remember that we’ve seen everything.
 From simple white out to complex offshore entities, your factor is always on alert.
 If you’re reading this article wondering how to trick the next factor, then don’t call OperFi because we know what to look for and how to sniff them out.